 The California Sustainable Freight Action Plan includes goals of deploying over 100,000 zero emission vehicles (ZEV) and equipment, maximizing near-zero emission freight vehicles by 2030, and improving freight system efficiency 25 percent by 2030.
 In addition, the California Air Resources Board is considering a ZEV truck mandate in which ZEV trucks would be powered by either batteries or fuel cells.
 The choice of ZEV vehicle technology will depend on a variety of considerations and may vary by application.
 Understanding the benefits and barriers associated with each technology will be critical to ensuring that sustainable freight goals are met in a cost effective and viable manner.
-This study compares hydrogen fuel cell and battery electric trucks across a variety of applications including short haul drayage, medium-duty urban, vocational, and long haul.
-The comparisons will include vehicle capital cost, fueling infrastructure considerations, operating costs such as fuel and maintenance, and truck utility for particular applications.
-Goals will include understanding which technology is best suited for specific applications, what is a reasonable rate of market penetration for ZEVs, and how continued improvements in battery and hydrogen storage technologies will reduce barriers to sales of ZEV MD/HD vehicles.
+This study compared hydrogen fuel cell and battery electric trucks across a variety of applications including short haul drayage, medium-duty (MD) urban, vocational, and long haul.
+The comparisons included vehicle capital cost, fueling infrastructure considerations, operating costs such as fuel and maintenance, and truck utility for particular applications.
+Goals included understanding which technology is best suited for specific applications, what is a reasonable rate of market penetration for ZEVs, and how continued improvements in battery and hydrogen storage technologies will reduce barriers to sales of ZEV MD/heavy-duty (HD) vehicles.